-After you put your campaign on the tracks, you’ve got to focus on something that is often being overlooked – delivering quality content.
+After putting your campaign on track, you’ve got to focus on something often overlooked — delivering quality content.

 People will invest their time and energy, and you should do your best to make it worth their while.

-Your attendees already know what problem they need to solve – that is why they came to your webinar.
-You do not need to reiterate the issue but should instead focus on providing viable working solutions.
+Your attendees already know what problem they need to solve — that is why they came to your webinar.
+You should not reiterate the issue but focus on providing viable working solutions.

 Do not force yourself to be funny when you are feeling serious.
-Tell the story of your product/service, how it came into being, and what is going on.
-Do not be afraid to share your struggles, since it will put a face on the brand and will make it more personal.
+Tell the story of your product/service, how it came into being, and what is happening.
+Do not be afraid to share your struggles since it will put a face on the brand and make it more personal.

 Check the tech

 P.S.
-If webinar attendees need to download special software, make sure to remind them of it in every single email.
+If webinar attendees need to download special software, remind them of it in every email.
 Although it’s better when they don’t have to download it.